Product Description

 A: The MU 13825-1C assembly mounts on the fork tip and provides load wheel support.
 It enables smooth forward and lateral movement of the fork across floor surfaces while distributing weight and supporting directional control.

-A: The MU 13825-1C is an OEM replacement for specified Multiton manual pallet jack models.
+A: The MU 13825-1C is a direct replacement for specified Multiton manual pallet jack models.
 Alternate part number references include MU 138251C and MU 13825 1C.
-Verify your equipment model before ordering to confirm compatibility.
+Verify your equipment model before ordering to confirm compatibility with your specific jack.

 A: Choose the nylon MU 13825-1A for smooth warehouse floors and quieter operation.
 Choose the steel MU 13825-1C for rough surfaces, high-frequency use, or heavy sustained loads.
 Steel is more durable in demanding conditions but produces more noise and friction.